return42/sphkerneldoc/linux_src_doc/fs/ubifs/orphan_c.rst

 Description
 -----------

-This function is a helper to the '\ :c:func:`kill_orphans`\ ' function.
+This function is a helper to the 'kill_orphans()' function.
 It goes through every orphan node in a LEB and for every inode number recorded, removes all keys for that inode from the TNC.